-$R_v =$ minimum ultimate strength of material at 20 °C; or
+R_v =minimum ultimate strength of material at 20 °C; or

-$R{0,2}$ = proof stress at 20 °C, at which the permanent elongation is 0,2 per cent.
+$R{0.2}$ =proof stress at 20 °C, at which the permanent elongation is 0,2 per cent.

-2.1.4.4 When non-ferrous metals and their alloys are used, it shall be taken into account that the heating during working or welding tends to relieve them of the strengthening effects realized under cold conditions.
-Therefore, the strength characteristics to be used for strength calculations of components and assemblies manufactured from such materials shall be those applied to their heat-treated condition.

-2.1.4.5 The recommended values of the design characteristics of steel are given in Tables 7.1 and 7.2.
+- 2.1.4.4 When non-ferrous metals and their alloys are used, it shall be taken into account that the heating during working or welding tends to relieve them of the strengthening effects realized under cold conditions.
+Therefore, the strength characteristics to be used for strength calculations of components and assemblies manufactured from such materials shall be those applied to their heattreated condition. - 2.1.4.5 The recommended values of the design characteristics of steel at higher temperatures are given in Tables 7.1 and 7.2.

-For the materials omitted from these tables, strength characteristics at higher temperatures are subject to special consideration by the Register.

-Strength characteristics of boiler steels are taken according to the standards agreed with the Register.
+For the materials omitted from these tables, strength characteristics are taken according to the standards agreed with the Register.